The magic fix

 Now, this all sounds a bit out there.
 Only a small majority looks for those magical solutions… right?

 But how about the careless use of medicine?
 ADHD medication for busy children or to simply get a boost of energy, Ibuprofen for a little headache or multivitamins instead of a healthy diet.
 What is that all about?
-These are all symptoms of the same underlying problem: we don’t accept that sometimes, taking care of ourselves takes work and time and it is not solvable with a pill or two.
+These are all symptoms of the same underlying problem; we won’t accept that sometimes, taking care of ourselves takes work and time.
+It is not solvable with a pill or two.
 Now don’t get me wrong, I take multivitamins once in a while, when my immune systems isn’t at its best.
 However, I don’t think they should be an excuse to stop eating healthy, which happens a lot.

 And how about those extreme diets?
 Diets that prescribe the dieter to stop eating fats or carbohydrates, or that only prescribe fluid foods.
 Of course they will work in the short term, but that is not a sustainable or healthy way of losing weight.
 And even if you don’t care about your health, why would you put yourself through that if the weight loss is not sustainable?
 Why not chose the hard way and change your lifestyle; start exercising, start looking for healthy, easy recipes.
 That is why I came up with The Happy Brain diet, which is not really a diet, but more of an overview of foods that you should, in my opinion, strive towards eating regularly, that help the body function optimally.
 In the end, eating healthy is not that hard; it is all just about balance.

-The next ‘normal’ magic fix in my opinion is a little more controversial, which is the topic of absolute lifestyles, like zero-waste living or veganism.
-In saying this, I don’t mean to say that we, as a society, shouldn’t be more aware of the foods we eat or the amounts of useless waste we produce, I think it is very important to do that.
+The next ‘normal’ magic fix in my opinion is a little more controversial.
+It is on the topic of absolute lifestyles, like zero-waste living or veganism.
+In saying this, I don’t mean to say that we, as a society, shouldn’t be more aware of the foods we eat or the amounts of useless waste we produce.
+I think it is very important to do that.
 However, I do not think that trying to convert people to these lifestyles will ever make enough of an impact, since it is not ‘easy’ behaviour.

 Therefore, people will only adhere to it when they are extremely invested.
 And let’s be fair: most people aren’t.
 Instead of these extremes, I think it would be better to focus on the little steps people can take to eat less unsustainable foods or to use more reusable products.
 This way, if these small things become the next ‘normal’, we can make much more impact, since a lot more people are doing it.
 However, less waste or ‘flexitarian’ are less definable concepts, which makes us uneasy.
 What are the rules in a society where you should produce ‘less’?
 How much less and what are the first things to change?
 Therefore, people find it often easier to ‘go big or go home’, but is that really the way to a responsible society?
 I don’t think so.